maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 2) find any use of those SY variable names, and replace them with the calculated value from (1)

 ### parse and replace measurement units
-onec adds the ability to define units on a field-by-field basis, so you can have elements that are 10ft long and 1cm in radius.
+oNEC adds the ability to define units on a field-by-field basis, so you can have elements that are 10ft long and 1cm in radius.
 These need to be converted to a common unit, and the unit markers removed:

 1) scan the geometry cards for any unit indicators, like "cm" or "in", replace those values with ones converted to meters